ezratweaver/project-wotd-backend/README.md

 3. Upload the generated zip file to your Elastic Beanstalk environment

+Database migrations will be automatically applied during deployment.

 ## 📚 API Documentation

 Once the server is running, you can access the Swagger documentation at: